amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

       - 2001:DB8:46::/48 for NAT46.

 **Notes for Consideration:**

-- Verify that no internal project code names appear in public documents.
-- Ensure that Cisco-specific references are minimized in OEM-related content.
 - Confirm that no Cisco part numbers are included in the main text of the document.